-4.1.1.
+- 4.1.1.
 Members must have honest and fair dealings with their customers.
-In particular, pricing information for services must be clearly and accurately conveyed to customers and potential customers.

-4.1.2.
-Members must not knowingly disseminate information that is false or deceptive, or that is likely to mislead by inaccuracy, ambiguity, exaggeration or omission.

-4.1.3.
-Each member must provide their full contact details on the member's web site, including the registered company name, telephone and fax numbers, e-mail address and physical address.

-4.1.4.
-Members must make the terms and conditions of any of their services available to customers and potential customers, on request.

-4.1.5.
-Terms and conditions of members' services may not contain clauses that contradict the requirements of the WASPA Code of Conduct.

-4.1.6.
-Where a customer is asked to confirm that they have read the terms and conditions of a service by means of a tick-box, this may not be ticked by default, but must require the customer to specifically click on the box to tick it.
+In particular, pricing information for services must be clearly and accurately conveyed to customers and potential customers. - 4.1.2.
+Members must not knowingly disseminate information that is false or deceptive, or that is likely to mislead by inaccuracy, ambiguity, exaggeration or omission. - 4.1.3.
+Each member must provide their full contact details on the member's web site, including the registered company name, telephone and fax numbers, e-mail address and physical address. - 4.1.4.
+Members must make the terms and conditions of any of their services available to customers and potential customers, on request. - 4.1.5.
+Terms and conditions of members' services may not contain clauses that contradict the requirements of the WASPA Code of Conduct. - 4.1.6.
+Where a customer is asked to confirm that they have read the terms and conditions of a service by means of a tick-box, this may not be ticked by default, but must require the customer to specifically click on the box to tick it. - 4.1.7.

-4.1.7.
 Members must have a complaints procedure allowing their customers to lodge complaints regarding the services provided.
-Members must acknowledge receipt of complaints expeditiously, and must respond to any complaints within a reasonable period of time.

-4.1.8.
-Customer support must be easily available, and must not be limited to a medium that the customer is unlikely to have access to (for example, support should not be limited to email if a significant number of customers do not have access to email).

-4.1.9.
-Any telephonic support must be provided via a South African telephone number and must function effectively.
+Members must acknowledge receipt of complaints expeditiously, and must respond to any complaints within a reasonable period of time. - 4.1.8.
+Customer support must be easily available, and must not be limited to a medium that the customer is unlikely to have access to (for example, support should not be limited to email if a significant number of customers do not have access to email). - 4.1.9.
+Any Telephonic support must be provided via a South African telephone number and must function effectively.
 Should the member be unable to provide immediate support, a customer should be provided with the ability to leave a message.
-Support numbers may not forward to full voice mailboxes.

-4.1.10.
-Customer support may not be provided via premium rated numbers, and may only be provided via standard-rate or VAS-rate numbers.
+Support numbers may not forward to full voice mailboxes. - 4.1.10.
+The option of speaking to a call centre consultant (or leaving a message for a call centre consultant) should be obvious to the caller. - 4.1.11.
+Customer support may not be provided via premium rated numbers, and may only be provided via standard-rate or VAS-rate numbers. - 4.1.12.

-4.1.11.
 Members undertake to inform their wireless application service customers that they are bound by this Code of Conduct.
-Members also undertake to make these customers aware of the WASPA complaints procedure and the mechanism for making a complaint, should any customer wish to do so.
+Members also undertake to make these customers aware of the WASPA complaints procedure and the mechanism for making a complaint, should any customer wish to do so. - 4.1.13.

-4.1.12.
 Members' web sites must include a link to the WASPA web site and/or this Code of Conduct.